brandonmandzik/nx-fizzbuzz/README.md

 ## Project Structure
 <img width="153" alt="image" src="https://user-images.githubusercontent.com/35039517/178467958-f2efc336-9882-43e4-b1fa-ebbf3132533a.png">
-Due to the fact that Nx is a tool for managing projects and repositories, it makes it easier to handle mutiple projects in a single repository (Monorepo) as you can customize and wrap all project/application relevant commands into simpler global NX commands.
+Due to the fact that Nx is a tool for managing projects and repositories, it makes it easier to handle mutiple projects in a single repository (Monorepo) as you can customize and wrap all project/application relevant commands into simpler global Nx commands.

 <br>The most important folders here are: `.github, packages, and nx.json` at the root level for defining the repositories scope.
 The `packages` folder holds the individual applications and libraryies we want to manage.
 In this case we have the Lambda application (`packages/fizzbuzz`) and the AWS CDK application (`packages/infrastructure`) for synthesizing our CloudFormation templates.

 <br>It's good to know that an application needs to hold a `project.json or package.json` (when living in an JS enviroments) at the directories root level in order to recognize it as an indiviual application.
-Further more the `.json` definition hold relevant information about how to wrap the app into the NX enviroment.
+Further more the `.json` definition hold relevant information about how to wrap the app into the Nx enviroment.

-<br>NX allows you to create and handle any application you want inside.
+<br>Nx allows you to create and handle any application you want inside.
 In case you need additional libraries or similar you can create the projects inside of `packages` and in parrallel the necessary `project.json`.
 You can use any desired language or framework.
-The language specific commands can then be wrapped into NX commands.
+The language specific commands can then be wrapped into Nx commands.
 Just make sure to have satisfied dependecies on this.

 ### Example and Use-Case of project.json
 In this case we use the application `packages/fizzbuzz` which is our lambda function handler written in python.
 Python has a native testing solution with the pytest library.
 Usally you would test it by running the python specific commands in your terminal.
-Since NX is our global project manager we can wrap these into NX run commands.
+Since Nx is our global project manager we can wrap these into Nx run commands.
 ```
 {
   "root": "packages/fizzbuzz",